-In May 2008, a lawsuit was filed by one of a former employee alleging that he had suffered personal injuries during his employment and he is seeking aggregate financial compensation of approximately \$71,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
-Four other employees notified us between January 2011 and July 2013 that they allegedly suffered personal injuries during their employment with us.
-Of these four employees, one is seeking compensation of \$162,000 and the others did not state their claim amount.
-We submitted the claims to our insurance company, which informed us that it is reviewing the statements of claim without prejudicing its rights to deny coverage.
+Three of our employees filed lawsuits between May 2008 and November 2019, alleging that they had suffered personal injuries during their employment and they are seeking aggregate financial compensation of approximately \$113,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
+Five other employees notified us between January 2011 and December 2019, that they allegedly suffered personal injuries during their employment with the company, but have not filed a lawsuit yet.
+Of these five employees, two are seeking compensation of \$1.6 million and the others did not state their claim amount.
+We submitted all of these claims to our insurance company, which informed us that it is reviewing the statements of claim without prejudicing its rights to deny coverage.

-During the period November 2015 through March 2019, four former employees filed law suits seeking additional payments in connection with their employment with the Company and subsequent termination.
-On August 2018 a court decision was provided for one of the labor suits, and a provision was recorded accordingly.
-On October 2018, both we and this former employee appealed on the labor court's previous decision.
-The aggregate amount claimed for the above mention labor suits is approximately \$900,000.
-The Company recorded a provision according to its legal advisor's opinion.
+During the period January 2016 through February 2019, two former employees filed law suits seeking additional payments in connection with their employment and subsequent termination.
+On September 2019 a court decision was provided in one of the labor suits.
+On October 2019, both we and the former employee appealed the decision.
+The aggregate amount claimed for the above mention matters is approximately \$519,000.
+We recorded a provision according to our legal advisor's opinion.